The Scrappy FAQ

 7. I thought his name was spelled Dick Heumor.
 Or was it Huemor?

 It is, sometimes–Scrappy titles and merchandise have the man’s name spelled in multiple ways.
 But they’re not typos.
-Richard P. Huemer, Dick’s son, explains:
+Dr. Richard P. Huemer, Dick’s son, explained:

 “Dick was bedeviled by the fact that few people could spell his surname correctly.
 He tried variant spellings, none of which turned out easier to spell than Huemer.
 In addition to Heumor (on Scrappy title),he used Huemor on the “Good Time Guy” comic strip in the 1920’s, as well as on an unsold comic about an old lady.
 I’ve encountered this problem myself.
 The most common error is transposition of the U and E.”